mhmudak/real-estate-property-mern-booking-platform/README.md

 # 🏠 Real-Estate Property MERN Booking Platform

 A simple real-estate web application built with **React (frontend)** and **Node/Express + MongoDB (backend — planned)**.
-Users can browse properties for sale/rent, mark favorites, add apartments to a “cart”, and (in future) register, login, and manage their own listings.
+Users can browse properties for sale/rent, mark favorites, and (in future) register, login, and manage their own listings.

 ---